tgr-braiins/braiins-os-docs/braiins-os-en/source/Setup/2_advanced.rst

 ============================================
 Unlock SSH on Antminer S9 using BOS+ Toolbox
 ============================================

+**Note:** The unlock functionality is a part of the installation process and is done automatically.

   * Download the **BOS+ Toolbox** from our `website <https://braiins-os.com/plus/download/>`_.
   * Create a new text file, change the ".txt" ending to ".csv" and insert the IP addresses on which you want execute the commands.
 Put that file in the directory where the BOS+ Toolbox is located. **Use only one IP address per line!**